Welcome to the

 And thank that same god for providing me with what I need to survive

-And from the outskirts of the forest, one can hear in the hollow night air
+And from the outskirts of the forest, one can hear in the hollow of night

 the howls of anguish, rage, and despair echoing out from the cave as we exhume,